Dean of engineering school at Southern Methodist University to be new Clarkson president

-POTSDAM — On July 1, Clarkson University will welcome its 17th president, Marc P. Christensen, who currently is the dean of the Lyle School of Engineering at Southern Methodist University in Dallas, Texas.
+POTSDAM — On July 1, Clarkson University will welcome its 17th president, Marc P. Christensen, who is now the dean of the Lyle School of Engineering at Southern Methodist University in Dallas, Texas.

-Mr. Christensen will succeed Anthony G. Collins, who is stepping down as Clarkson’s President at the conclusion of the 2021-22 academic year, following 19 years of leadership of the institution.
+Mr. Christensen will succeed Anthony G. Collins, who is stepping down as Clarkson’s president at the conclusion of the 2021-22 academic year, following 19 years of leadership at the institution.

 His interest grew as he talked with the search firm and then the search committee.